Sustainability

 More globally, AXA does not use non‑cooperative jurisdictions to avoid taxes on operational activities performed elsewhere.

-of this Annual Report).
-Accounting for income taxes recognizes both the current tax consequences of transactions and events and the future tax consequences of the future recovery or settlement of the carrying amount of the entity’s assets and liabilities, as required by IAS 12 (see Section 6.6 – Note 1.17.1 Income taxes
+The consolidated financial statements are prepared in compliance with IFRS standards (as disclosed in Section 6.6 – Note 1 - Accounting principles of this Document).
+Accounting for income taxes recognizes both the current tax consequences of transactions and events and the future tax consequences of the future recovery or settlement of the carrying amount of the entity’s assets and liabilities, as required by IAS 12 (see Section 6.6 – Note 1.17.1 - Income taxes of Annual Report).

-of this Annual Report).
+The Consolidated Financial Statements present the reconciliation between the theoretical tax charge and the effective tax charge under IFRS.
+All differences are fully explained (see Section 6.6 – Note 17 - Tax of Annual Report).
 It should be noted that in many jurisdictions where AXA operates, the income and capital gains on savings products benefit from a favorable tax treatment, also when such products are included in Life insurance products.
 This leads to a lower effective tax rate for Life insurance companies.

 The Group’s activities are subject to strict regulations and rigorous control in each territory in which AXA operates.
 In addition to these regulations, AXA has developed a set of detailed internal standards that applies to all Group entities that are managed or controlled by AXA, regardless of the activities undertaken by the entity or its ownership structure.